kaizau/an-http-story/README.md

-# A HTTP Story 🧶
+# An HTTP Story 🧶

-> A 13kb\* VR-enabled game about trust and finding one's way...
+> A sub-13kb\* VR-enabled game about finding one's way.

 Sometimes, the web can be a beautiful place.
 Other times, it can be a dangerous place.